 As a child, I felt a pull toward teaching and reading.
 From this, there emerged a deep love of learning that guided my formal education as I studied English Literature and Theatre in Pittsburgh, London, Edinburgh, & Minneapolis.
 A deep appreciation for travel unfurled as I moved from one program to the next, visiting nearby cities (in the US) and countries (in Europe).
 When visiting new places, I invariably found myself seeking out botanical gardens, nature sanctuaries, and parks.
 My transition away from academia -- where I was most recently writing about the environmental performances of Scottish arts group, NVA -- has been an organic process.
 Instead of researching organizations that help restore and strengthen social and environmental eco-systems, I now undertake this important work as a creative grief worker, educational consultant, and budding herbalist.
-I completed Reiki I training in 2015, earned my Permaculture Design Certification in 2016, and recently completed a training to facilitate Holding Space for Pregnancy Loss workshops.
-Additionally, I am completing a 1000-hr Herbal Immersion program (focused on Herbal Medicine).
+I completed Reiki I training in 2015, earned my Permaculture Design Certification in 2016, and recently completed a (55-hr) training to facilitate Holding Space for Pregnancy Loss workshops.
+Additionally, I completed a 1000-hr Herbal Immersion program (focused on Herbal Medicine) in 2019.
 This work is deeply informed by my greatest teachers, my sons, Finlay Emilio & Phalen Sage.

 "I learn by going where I have to go."